ansys/pyaedt/doc/source/API/API.rst

 API documentation
 ===================================

-Welcome to AEDTLib API Documentation.
+Welcome to pyaedt API Documentation.
 Use the search button or click on any module.